 Finance for creative businesses

-Arts Council England (external link), through Creative United CIC, operates the Creative Industry Finance programme (external link) designed to assist creative and cultural enterprises in securing the finance and investment they need to successfully develop and grow into sustainable businesses.
+Arts Council England, through Creative United CIC, operates the Creative Industry Finance programme designed to assist creative and cultural enterprises in securing the finance and investment they need to successfully develop and grow into sustainable businesses.
 The programme is open to a wide range of enterprises, from micro-businesses through to major institutions and applications are welcome from charities and social enterprises, as well as commercial businesses.

-Advice from the Gov.UK website (external link) to help you identify which VAT scheme your business is eligible to use.
+Advice from the GOV.UK website to help you identify which VAT scheme your business is eligible to use.